Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-In this article, the author reviews the complex relations between headache and ovarian sex hormones in women.
-The author discusses the changes in headache patterns during the major hormonal events (menarche, pregnancy, menopause) in the woman's life cycle and the effects of hormonal contraception and hormone replacement therapy on headache.
-Advances in elucidating the association between hormonal milieu and headache and new data on the possible mechanisms through which estrogen affects migraine and pain perception are presented.
+In this article, the author reviews the complex relations between headache and ovarian sex hormones.
+The author discusses the changes in headache patterns during major hormonal events (such as menarche, pregnancy, menopause) in the woman's life cycle and the effects of hormonal contraception and hormone replacement therapy on headache.
+Advances in elucidating the association between hormonal milieu and headache and new data on the possible mechanisms through which sex hormones affect migraine and pain perception are discussed.
 Therapeutic approaches and evidence-based practice regarding the management of menstrual migraine, migraine during pregnancy, and migraine in the perimenopausal and postmenopausal periods are analyzed.
-The potential complications and benefits of the use of hormonal contraceptives and hormone replacement therapy in women with migraine are also discussed based on evidence from clinical studies.
+The potential complications and benefits of the use of hormonal contraceptives and hormone replacement therapy in people with migraine are also discussed based on evidence from clinical studies.

+Menstrual and menstrually-related migraine.
 The diagnostic criteria for menstrual migraine have been included in the appendix, a section reserved for proposed diagnoses pending further scientific evidence rather than formal diagnoses, of the International Classification of Headache Disorders (ICHD) since its second edition (ICHD-2).
-In the International Classification of Headache Disorders- 3 (ICHD-3), published in 2018, pure menstrual migraine is defined as migraine attacks that occur exclusively between days -2 and +3 of the menstrual cycle (where day 1 is defined as the first day of menstruation) in at least 2 of 3 menstrual cycle (66; 67).
-Menstrually-related migraine is defined as migraine attacks that occur between days -2 and +3 of the menstrual cycle in at least 2 of 3 menstrual cycles and additionally at other times of the cycle.
+In the International Classification of Headache Disorders- 3 (ICHD-3), published in 2018, pure menstrual migraine is defined as migraine attacks that occur exclusively between days -2 and +3 of the menstrual cycle (where day 1 is defined as the first day of menstruation) in at least two of three menstrual cycles (61; 62).
+Menstrually-related migraine is defined as migraine attacks that occur between days -2 and +3 of the menstrual cycle in at least two of three menstrual cycles and additionally at other times of the cycle.
 Both pure menstrual migraine as well as menstrually-related migraine can be with or without aura (see Table 1).

 Pure menstrual migraine with or without aura | ||